The 2018 Expeditions

 Before fieldwork could begin the team had to undergo training as the majority had never handled any of the animals before (especially having four geologists and geographers on board).
 However, they grew to enjoy every animal encounter making the project work really fun.

 Each project was a great success.
 The leatherback turtle projects were looking at nest site compilation, nest site choice, egg temperatures as a proxy for body temperature and looking at how female leatherback turtles change over the course of the nesting season.
 The frog team were looking at how early life experiences affect frogs in later life.
-The
+The bat team were investigating the effect of human disturbance on bat species diversity and how bats use their echolocation to move around in open and enclosed spaces.
+Finally, the geography project were investigating Trinidad’s waste management by interviewing the public and meeting with some of the countries leading companies in environmental change.

 Hard work was rewarded with great days out.
 Some days off included visits to the Asa Wright Nature Centre where the team had the chance to see hummingbirds up close, a tour of Pitch Lake and Caroni Swamp, celebrating birthdays in Port of Spain and sampling some of Trinidad’s beautiful beaches!